kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 between sensor boards.
 I'll be adjusting the formula for calibration as I learn more how to make it realistic, but right now an array of one byte per analog pin is stored at an address found in EEPROM bytes 12 and 13.
 The byte value from that array for any particular analog pin is fully added to raw analog values greater than 512, and decrementally added to raw values between 512 and 329.
 No adjustment is made to raw readings below 329.
-This was empirically determined.
+This was empirically determined.  if you should take it upon yourself to determine the best excitation voltage for analog sensors, you would be helping the rest of us if you would please post an issue telling us of your results.
+Thank you!  :-)

 This sketch also makes Arduino Digital pins to be readable and settable from an optional serial-connected host computer.
 Analog input pins as well will report their raw reading, but pins restricted to Analog only mode cannot be set to